Preppe/PandaBook/memory-bank/activeContext.md

 - Aligned and synchronized all backend entities (Book, Audio, Chapter, User, etc.) with new TypeScript interfaces in the frontend for full structural and type consistency.
 - Refactored `frontend/src/lib/api/authClient.ts` to use TanStack Query (react-query) hooks for authentication (login, logout, current user, refresh token), removing local User interface in favor of the model.
 - Created `frontend/src/lib/api/bookClient.ts` with TanStack Query hooks for paginated book listing, single book fetch, create, update, and delete, using nestjs-paginate response structure.
-- Refactoring frontend authentication state management from React Context to Zustand.
+- Implementing audio playback functionality, including fetching stream URL, updating player UI, and managing state with Zustand.
+- Implementing persistence for audio player state (`currentTrack`) using localStorage.
 ## Recent Changes

 - Created and integrated unified frontend models for Book, Audio, Chapter, User, Role, and Status to match backend entities.